Donald R. Howard: Honors and personal life

-During his career, Howard received fellowships from the Fulbright Program to conduct research in Italy between 1959 to 1960.
+During his career, Howard received fellowships from the Fulbright Program to conduct research in Italy between 1959 and 1960.
 Howard conducted additional research with an American Council of Learned Societies grant during the 1960s.
 While specializing in medieval literature, Howard was given his first Guggenheim Fellowship in 1969.
 In 1970, Howard joined the Medieval Academy of America.
-Howard used a National Endowment for the Humanities fellowship from 1978 to 1979 to write Writers and Pilgrims.
+From the National Endowment for the Humanities, Howard received a research fellowship in 1977 while at Stanford.

 With a second Guggenheim Fellowship in 1984, Howard conducted research for his biography on Chaucer.
 The following year, Howard was named a Fellow of the Medieval Academy of America.

 The Poetry Society of America gave Howard the 1977 Melville Cane Award for The Idea of the Canterbury Tales.
 Posthumously, Howard won the 1987 National Book Critics Circle Award in the biography/autobiography category for Chaucer: His Life, His Works, His World.
 Howard died on March 2, 1987, from AIDS in San Francisco, California.